usnistgov/spectrumdb/README.rst

 Google Timzone API
 +++++++++++++++++++

-This is used for lat/lon to timezone conversion and for local time to universal time conversion.
+A google timezone API key is required to  determine the timezone for the LAT/LON where you gathered data and for local time to universal time conversion.
 This turns out to be a tricky problem because local time is often set by legislation (for example whether or not Daylight Savings Time is in use).
-You can get an API key by getting a google account and using the developer console (google around a bit to figure out how).
+You can get an API key by getting a google account and using the developer console to get an API Key (google around a bit to figure out how).

-- Get a google timezone API key It is required to  determine the timezone for the LAT/LON where you gathered data.
+It is free for fewer than a certain threshold number of hits per day.